vladikEmmet/chess/README.md

 ## Future work on the project will focus on:
 - Development of adaptive and responsive design;
-- Optimizing the application
+- Optimizing the application;
-- Complete rejection of libraries used to display the graphical interface of the board (currently necessary for correct interaction with chess engines via the [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) protocol)
+- Complete rejection of libraries used to display the graphical interface of the board (currently necessary for correct interaction with chess engines via the [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) protocol);
-- Bug fix
+- Bug fix;

 ## Project setup
 1) Install all dependencies: